tomarayush8624/Pomodora-Clock/README.md

-# Pomodora Clock in GUI Project in Python using tkinter module
+# Pomodora Clock (GUI) Project in Python using tkinter module